 Their targeted interventions often result in profound improvements in efficiency and effectiveness, though they may not address as broad a spectrum of issues as consulting firms.

-How do Stealth Agents Choose a Consulting Firm vs a Management Consultant?
+How Do Stealth Agents Choose a Consulting Firm vs. a Management Consultant?

 They start by evaluating the scope of their needs—if the requirements span multiple business functions, a consulting firm with diverse services is often preferable.